-Name Position Duration of Appointment (Year) Appointment Date 1.
-Mr. Pongsak Chewcharat Chairman of Audit Committee 2 December 2020 1 year 1 month 2.
-Mr. Suthud Khancharoensuk Audit Committee Member 29 April 2013 8 years 8 months Associate Professor Dr.Suda Suwannapirom Audit Committee Member 14 October 2016 5 years 2 months 4.
-Mrs. Wasara Chotithammarat Audit Committee Member 1 July 2020 1 year 6 months
+Name Position Appointment Date Duration of Appointment (Year) 1.
+Mr. Pongsak Chewcharat Chairman of Audit Committee 2 December 2020 2 years 1 month 2.
+Mr. Suthud Khancharoensuk Audit Committee Member 29 April 2013 9 years 8 months Associate Professor Dr.Suda Suwannapirom Audit Committee Member 14 October 2016 6 years 2 months 4.
+Mrs. Wasara Chotithammarat Audit Committee Member 1 July 2020 2 years 6 months

 The audit committee is a director who has sufficient knowledge and experience to review the reliability of the financial statements.
-By Mr. Pongsak Chivacharat, Chairman of the Audit Committee He has experience from many financial institutions.
-Mrs. Wasara Chotithammarat Audit Committee Graduated with a bachelor's degree in accounting and a master's degree in business administration.
-And has audit experience from many listed companies
+By Mr. Pongsak Chivacharat, Chairman of the Audit Committee.
+He has experience from many financial institutions.
+Mrs. Wasara Chotithammarat Audit Committee Member She graduated with a bachelor's degree in accounting and a master's degree in business administration.

 The Audit Committee has to meet together at least four times a year.
 In each meeting, the Audit Committee can invite the management to attend meetings to clarify related issues.
-In 2021, there are 4 meetings.
+In 2022, there are 9 meetings.